Still Life with Cheeses, Almonds and Pretzels

 Still Life with Cheeses, Almonds and Pretzels (Stilleven met kazen, amandelen en krakelingen) is a painting by the Flemish artist Clara Peeters, c.
 1615.
 It is a still life, painted in oils on a wooden panel, measuring 34.5 × 49.5 cm.
 Peeters has painted her signature in the handle of the silver bridal knife.
 The painting is displayed in the Mauritshuis museum in The Hague.

 Painting

 Clara Peeters specialised in still lifes with beautiful objects, delicious fruits and expensive food.
 This type of still life is called "banketje" (banquet) in Dutch.
 The symbolism of these paintings is not fully known.
-It could be an encouragement to temperance, or a reference to The Last Supper.
-Or it might simply be a display of opulence and wealth.

 In this painting, in addition to the objects named in the title, there are also curls of butter, figs and a bread roll.
 In the background is a gold-plated Venetian glass.
 The almonds and figs are lying in a dish of Chinese Wanli porcelain.
 Peeters often used the objects in this painting in her still lifes.

 Peeters has painted her own portrait reflected in the cover of the "bartmann" jug behind the cheese.
 She thus followed the example of Jan van Eyck, who painted his self-portrait in the mirror in his 1434 Arnolfini Portrait.
 Peeters made a total of seven self-portraits, including this one.